JAlcocerT/JAlcocerT/content/blog/concepts-BIGDATA.md

 ---
 title: "Big Data Tools [Recap]"
 date: 2025-01-17
-#Lastmod: 2022-11-17
 draft: false
 tags: ["Dev"]
 description: 'Big Data Tools recap for the AI era.
 SQL, PySpark and more.
 AIssistant for Tech.'
-summary: 'A recap on SQL, PySpark and visualizations tools.'
 url: 'big-data-tools-for-data-analytics'
 ---